-One of the SEO related website I follow the most is DigitalNomadWannaBe.com.
+One of the SEO related websites I follow the most is DigitalNomadWannaBe.com.
 Sharon, the owner, is a fantastic writer and best of all you can see real numbers behind the scenes which can prove, or disprove, some of the SEO choices made for her websites.
-Unfortunately in February 2016 she stopped providing dollar figures, which is a real pity.
+Unfortunately, in February 2016 she stopped providing dollar figures, which is a real pity.

-If you rank on the first position of a Google search, you will get most of the traffic for that search.
+If you rank in the first position of a Google search, you will get most of the traffic for that search.
 At least this is what many studies say.
-My experience….I rank on position 1 with a photography related post I made last year, and I can see a difference.
+My experience….I rank in position 1 with a photography related post I made last year, and I can see a difference.

 There is nothing wrong with SEO obviously.
 It’s just that you need to investigate the right title/content before organising a post.
-It seems easy but it is not and personally sometime I cannot understand why I am ranked one way or the other.
+It seems easy but it is not and personally, sometimes I cannot understand why I am ranked one way or the other.

-I think blog writing should be a balance act of personal story telling, writing style and SEO skills
+I think blog writing should be a balancing act of personal storytelling, writing style and SEO skills

 Social Traffic is more important than Referral but less than Direct.
 On average 13% of the total traffic.
 I was surprised myself.
 There are exceptions here, three websites have around 50% of traffic, or more, coming from the Social Environments and almost all of it coming from Facebook.
 The bloggers have indeed great Social skills and they are once again real models and inspirations